makersacademy/takeaway-challenge/README_LD.md

   * Cost of order calculated (order_total method)
   * Added view_order method for customer which includes cost of item
   * Added how_much method to output total order cost

 Notes
 -----

  * Disappointed I couldn't figure out Twilio.
-It was asking me to pay for the number?
-  * Is there any recommended material I could look at on Twilio?
+I added too many extras and ran out of time (- should have kept to the brief!)
+ * Would have liked to load an external CSV file for the menu, and output that in the terminal.
+ * Now realise my rspec tests all evaluate state not behaviour!
- * Noticed that `puts` works better in irb for view_order and view_menu but breaks my tests as nil becomes output
+ * Noticed that `puts` works better in irb for view_order and view_menu but breaks my tests as nil becomes output (now learned I could have used: change .to output.to_stdout)
  * Also encountered problem with decimal points - should be limited 2dp throughout

 ```
 gem install twilio-ruby